pwncollege/intro-to-cybersecurity-dojo/intercepting-communication/level-1a/DESCRIPTION.md

-From your host at 10.0.0.1, connect to the remote host at 10.0.0.2 on port 31337, and send the message "Hello, world!".
+From your host at 10.0.0.1, connect to the remote host at 10.0.0.2 on port 31337, and send the message: `Hello, World!`.

 As before, you'll want to use the `nc` command.